ictinus0222/DrunkDiary/Docs/PRD.md

   - **User Story:** As a user, I want to see my logs in order in my diary, and be able to switch to a visual gallery of my drinks.
   - **Acceptance Criteria:**
     - Fetches `drink_logs` for `userId`, calculates Total, Avg Rating, and Favorite category dynamically.
+    - **Branding:** Uses the standardized `drunk_diary_logo.svg` in the AppBar.
-    - Includes a layout switcher button that toggles between Timeline and Gallery views.
+    - **Layouts:** Includes a layout switcher button that toggles between Timeline and Gallery views.
+    - **Filtering:** Includes "All Activity", "Your Logs", and "Your Reviews" chips with full query logic.
   - **Edge Cases:** Empty state shows a prompt to "log your first drink".
 - **The Shelf**
   - **Description:** Aggregates all user logs and groups them by `alcoholId`.